Silver Creek High School (Colorado)

-Silver Creek High School is a public high school located in Longmont, Colorado.
+Silver Creek High School is a public high school located in Longmont, Colorado, United States.
 It is part of the St. Vrain Valley School District.
 Silver Creek hosts Universal High School, an independent learning program, and the Silver Creek Leadership Academy.

 School colors and mascot

 Silver Creek's colors are maroon and silver.
-The mascot, a raptor, is often depicted as the tiger owl.
+Its mascot, a raptor, is often depicted as the tiger owl.

 Universal High School

-Universal High School (UHS) at Silver Creek is an alternative education system for students whose independent learning is more effective.
-The program is standards-based and students are able to complete courses in a timeframe that suits their needs, anywhere from a week to a year.
+Universal High School (UHS) at Silver Creek is an alternative education system for students for whom independent learning is more effective.
+The program is standards-based, and students are able to complete courses in a timeframe that suits their needs, anywhere from a week to a year.
 Students enrolled in UHS have the option of taking regular classes at Silver Creek High School or at their original high school, independent studies, and online courses.
 Students are required to take at least four regular courses in order to be considered full-time, or two in order to be part-time.